Memorial Releases: Celebrating a Life After Loss

 - There are various types of memorial releases to choose from.
 Some are more environmentally friendly than others

 There are many ways to acknowledge and celebrate a life well-lived.
-Memorial keepsakes, memorial gardens, and cremation fireworks are just a few of the options.
+For Los Angeles and Orange County families, memorial keepsakes, memorial gardens, and cremation fireworks are just a few of the options.

 Another popular method is the memorial release, a gift to the deceased and a means of releasing grief and beginning the healing process.
 The release can take place on behalf of a loved one who has passed, or group releases can be arranged.
 Read on to discover more about memorial releases for funerals and cremation.